lifting for you

 To submit the paper form via mail, you must download the N-400 form and print it from the USCIS website.
 Your application’s mailing address depends on your state of residence and the delivery provider you use.
 The correct postal address may also be found on the USCIS website.

-However, this method is only available to people who already reside in the United States.
+However, this method is only available to people in the United States.
 Therefore, if you live abroad, you cannot use the online application and must submit your application by mail.
 In addition, if you seek a fee reduction or waiver, you must pick the mail-in option even if you reside in the United States.

 Get Help With Your Application